Planning & Zoning Tech

 IDEAL CANDIDATE PROFILE

-Associate’s or higher degree from an accredited college or university; and
+Associate’s degree from an accredited college or university;

-An equivalent combination of education (not less than a high school diploma/GED), training, and experience that would reasonably be expected to provide the job specific competencies listed above; and
+An equivalent combination of education (not less than a high school diploma/GED), training, and experience that would reasonably be expected to provide the job-related competencies noted above;

 DUTIES AND RESPONSIBILITIES